ardakaraer/mis233-final-project/README.md

 6. Activate the plugin:
     Connections -> Data Sources on navigation on the left, Click Add data source,
-    Search for the mis233-final-project and select it, Dashboards -> New Dashboard -> click Add Visualization
+    Search for the acme-datasource and select it, Dashboards -> New Dashboard -> click Add Visualization